zachalbert/nthnth/README.md

 [ ] Implement contentful to replace the markdown files using [contentful-data](https://www.npmjs.com/package/contentful-data) [ ] Implement [smartcrop.js](https://github.com/jwagner/smartcrop.js) for image centering
+[ ] More robust image overlays that do color grading and correction

 ## Components
 [x] Section